cloudflare/workers-docs/content/tutorials/build-an-application/_index.md

 To build your Slack bot on Cloudflare Workers, you'll build up your application file-by-file, separating different parts of the application and using modern JS tooling like ES modules, NPM packages, and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions to put together your application.

-Let's begin by defining your application's routes.
-For larger Cloudflare Workers applications, the addition of a router library can make it incredibly easy to match incoming requests to different function handlers in your codebase.

-Your application has two routes/function handlers that you need to define:
+The router template includes a class, `Router`, that we've included to help developers with the common task of associating "routes" in your application (for instance, `/users`, or `/about`) with "functions".
+In this tutorial, there are two routes/function handlers that you need to define:

 1. The `lookup` function will take requests from Slack (sent when a user uses the `/issue` command), and look up the corresponding issue using the GitHub API.
 This function will be a `GET` request to `/lookup`.
 2. The `webhook` function will be called when updates occur from Slack (sent when a user uses the `/issue` command), and look up the corresponding issue using the GitHub API.
 This function will be a `GET` request to `/lookup`.

-Because routing inside of your Workers application is such a common task, we've published an easy-to-use router that you can drop into your code.
-This router will allow you to match specific paths to functions in your codebase.
-Find the router [here] TODO - STILL IN PROGRESS.
-ROUTER MAY BE INCLUDED ALREADY., and save it in your application as `router.js`.

 ### Handling requests

-Inside of `index.js`, you should import the router, and use it to update the `handleRequest` function:
+Inside of `index.js`, you should import the `Router` class, and use it to update the `handleRequest` function:

 ```javascript
 import Router from './router'